Gonzalo Arango: His beginning as a writer

 In 1947 he began to study Law in the University of Antioquia, but three years later he left the studies to devote himself to writing, starting with his first work "Después del hombre" (After the Man).
 About this time the poet Eduardo Escobar wrote:

 (...) don Paco Arango, his father, went to visit him, concerned.
 He utterly disliked what he saw: the young poet thin and yellow, the pile of acid bones bitterly hairless, giving himself to write a novel.
 The title said everything.
 Its name was After the Man.

 The work: miscellany of genres

 Gonzalo Arango ventures into different genres: autobiography, prose of ideas, literary criticism, comments, essays, prologues, letters, journalism, poetry, diverse narrative works, theater, chronicles, profiles, memories, notes, and reports.
-In Felipe Restrepo David words, -a studious of his work-, Arango stands out for a literature of ideas, for a narrative thought.
+In Felipe Restrepo David's —a studious of his work— words, Arango stands out for a literature of ideas, for a narrative thought.
 His legacy is an essential work, "made of metaphors and thoughts," and "reflexive force and poetry."